deviodigital/dispensary-age-verification/readme.txt

 3. All of the available customizer options

 == Changelog ==

+= 2.0.1 =
+* Updated text strings for localization in `includes/customizer.php`
+* Updated `.pot` file with text strings for localization in `languages/dispensary-age-verification.pot`
+* Removed CSS and JS file from loading on admin screens in `includes/class-dispensary-age-verification.php`
+* General code cleanup in multiple files

 = 2.0 =
 * Added a background image option to customizer